Skip to main content

 • Exclusions.
 State what is NOT included.
 “This estimate does not include interior drywall repair, gutter replacement, or structural framing repairs.”

 • Expiration date.
 Material prices change.
-Put a 30-day expiration on your estimate so you are not locked into old pricing.
+Put a 30-day expiration on your estimate so you’re not locked into old pricing.

 Frequently Asked Questions

-Check the FAQ section above for answers to the most common questions about roofing estimates, including markup percentages, the difference between estimates and quotes, how to calculate squares, permit fees, and how often to update your template pricing.
+Check the FAQ section above for answers to the most common questions about roofing estimates, including markup percentages, the difference between estimates and quotes, how to calculate squares, permit fees, template formats, insurance jobs, labor costs, per-square pricing, and how often to update your template pricing.

-These templates give you a solid foundation for residential replacements, repairs, and commercial projects.
-Customize them with your own pricing, add your branding, and start sending professional estimates that win more jobs.
+These free roofing estimate templates give you a solid foundation for residential replacements, repairs, and commercial projects.
+Customize them with your own pricing, add your branding, and start sending professional roofing bids that win more jobs.

-If you are ready to move beyond spreadsheets, Projul’s estimating features let you build, send, and track estimates from your phone.
+If you’re ready to move beyond spreadsheets, Projul’s estimating features let you build, send, and track estimates from your phone.
 No per-user fees.
 Rated 9.8 out of 10 on G2.
-Schedule a live demo and see how it works for your crew.
+Schedule a live demo and see how it works for your roofing crew.

 DISCLAIMER: We make no warranty of accuracy, timeliness, and completeness of the information presented on this website.
 Posts are subject to change without notice and cannot be considered financial advice.